 Our Lagotto girls are precious and we love every one of them.
 They form the backbone of our breeding program and are carefully selected on the basis of their health and temperament.
 As a general rule (which we break on a regular basis), we keep girls from our own lines and add boys from outside when we need new genetic material.
 Some of our girls live with friends in the community and come back to the farm when it's time for them to have pups.
 Others live with us.
 Most have about 3-4 litters and then retire to enjoy life as somebody's much loved pet.
 We sometimes have an older girl looking for just the right home, so please contact us if you might be able to provide one with a wonderful home.
 In the meantime, scroll down to meet our lovely ladies.

 Georgie, shown here relaxing just before her latest lot of puppies arrived, is one of our more mature breeding girls.
 She did have plans to retire after her fourth litter arrived early in 2020 but she just loves being a mum and her pups are so fantabulous that we decided to have one more litter before finding her a forever home.
 Georgie's final litter arrived May 2021, nine lovely pups who are growing up well.
 Georgie is not very big but she has a big heart and many of her puppies have proven themselves to be invaluable as assistance dogs or pets.
 We've also kept a couple of them close by so they can carry on the family tradition.

 McKenzie is one of our larger girls, although her mum, Georgie, is very petite.
 She's an athlete who loves to run, swim, leap and dance.
 A lovely roan colour, she's had two gorgeous litters, with puppies ranging in colour from cream through to orange through to roan through to brown.
 It's always exciting when her pups arrive as we never know what to expect.

-Schnitzel is a young lady who stayed at Hevnsent almost by accident, went her first home fell through.
+Schnitzel is a lovely young lady who stayed at Hevnsent by accident, went her first home fell through.
 She's a bit of a piggy with her food (she inherited this from her mum Georgie) and was a handful as a puppy, but now she's settled in well and is very much part of the family.
-Not old enough to have her own puppies yet, we are hoping she grows up to be as wonderful as her Hevnsent parents.
+We are hoping she grows up to be as wonderful as her Hevnsent parents.
 With any luck she'll have her first litter late 2021.